This post may contain affiliate links. Read my disclosure policy.

 Pumpkin Spice Latte Overnight Oats is an easy way to get your PSL fix in a satisfying and healthy breakfast you can make ahead!
-Pumpkin overnight oats with a caffeine kick from real coffee plus pumpkin pie spice are the ultimate fall oatmeal recipe for Starbucks lovers.
-You’ll love to start your day with one of the best gluten-free pumpkin recipes!
+Pumpkin overnight oatmeal with a caffeine kick from real coffee plus pumpkin pie spice is the ultimate way to start the day for Starbucks lovers.
+It’s one of the best gluten-free pumpkin recipes!

 Originally published on Aug 7, 2017

 Ah, the PSL.
 It’s everywhere these days.
 And if you don’t know what a PSL is, well what rock are you living under?

 Kidding, I’m kidding.
 I would never insult my readers like that.
 It’s just that it seems like the day that Starbucks announces that Pumpkin Spice Latte season is officially open, the hordes flock to the doors of the coffee shop adorned with that familiar green and white logo and immediately start Instagramming their #shotofcoffee.